ADAPT : Awesome Domain Adaptation Python Toolbox: Organization

 \subsection{Parameter-Based}

-Parameter-based methods (Figure \ref{fig-param}) aim to adapt the parameters of a pre-trained source model to a few target observations.
+Parameter-based methods (Figure \ref{fig-param}), also called "source-free DA", aim to adapt the parameters of a pre-trained source model to a few target observations.
 These DA methods are mostly used in computer vision where deep model trained on huge data sets are fine-tuned on a smaller data set of images for a specific task \citep{Oquab2014TCNN}.